aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Lab-Scenario-Preview/module7-unit6.md

 ### Lab overview

-In this lab, you will learn how to secure Your organization is migrating its applications to a Platform-as-a-Service (PaaS) environment in Azure.
-You need to ensure that access to PaaS resources, such as Azure SQL databases and Azure Storage accounts, is restricted to only the virtual network where your applications are hosted.
-To achieve this, you plan to implement virtual network service endpoints for the PaaS services, creating a secure and isolated network environment for your applications.
+In this lab, you will learn how to deploy a new web application in Azure, and you need to ensure that it is accessible privately within your Azure virtual network to enhance security.
+To achieve this, you will create an Azure private endpoint for the web application using Azure PowerShell.

 ### Objectives